10 Best Vanguard Funds for Beginning Investors

 - Vanguard Explorer (VEXPX): This fund invests in approximately 600 small-cap stocks, which are considered to be more aggressive than large-cap stocks.
 But aggressive, or high relative risk, can translate into higher returns in the long run.
 Exposure to hundreds of different stocks can reduce risk compared to more concentrated small-cap stock funds.

 - Vanguard Health Care (VGHCX): This fund invests completely in the healthcare sector, which includes pharmaceutical firms, medical supply companies, and research firms.
 Thanks to advances in technology and an aging population, VGHCX has been a top-performing fund for more than 25 years.
-However, keep in mind that investing in one industrial sector can be risky.
+However, keep in mind that investing in one industrial sector is generally riskier than investing in a broadly diversified stock index fund.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.